-I’m trying to stock my fridge with some healthy options for the week ahead because I didn’t do so well last week (I made a BBQ chicken pizza this weekend, OOPS).
+I’m trying to stock my fridge with some healthy options for the week ahead because I didn’t do so well last week.
 So, this morning I threw together some of my favorite flavors (garlic, lemon, feta) into an easy Marinated Lentil Salad.
-This salad makes a great side dish or you can bulk it up a number of ways to turn it into its own meal.
+This salad makes a great side dish on its own, or you can bulk it up a number of ways to turn it into its own meal.

 The most expensive ingredient in this salad for me was the pint of grape tomatoes.
 They can be quite pricey, so if you want to cut costs even further just replace the grape tomatoes with about 3 diced Roma tomatoes, or whatever variety of tomato is least expensive at your grocery store.
 I tend to like Roma the best as a second choice here because the flesh is firm and they hold up well to the salad.

-This salad tastes great right after mixing it all up, but it gets even better with time in the fridge (leftovers FTW!).
-Just remember to give it a quick stir before serving to redistribute that wonderful dressing.
+This lentil salad tastes great right after mixing it all up, but it gets even better with time in the fridge (leftovers FTW!), which makes it perfect for meal prep!
+Just remember to give it a quick stir before eating to redistribute that wonderful dressing.